 While developing your Chicago/Turabian style bibliography or reference list, you may use the 3-em dash method for multiple works by the same author.
-In the author-date style you will use the publication date to organize your entries by the same author (or editor, translator).
+In the author-date style, you will use the publication date to organize your entries by the same author (or editor or translator).
 If you are using the notes-biblio style, you will organize your entries by the title of the work.

 Creating a 3-em Dash